Personal Review of the Ketogenic Diet

-I'm also around kids a lot of the time and one would expect to get sick when working with kids who cough in your face or have runny noses all day long.
+I'm also around kids a lot of the time and one would expect to get sick when working with kids who cough and sneeze in your face or have runny noses all day long.

 Scroll further down this page to see before and after photos of my weight loss progress.

 Side Effects and Disadvantages